-The NHC’s flagship program, the week-long Summer Institute, is a unique opportunity for serious study, moving prayer, spirited conversation, late-night jam sessions, singing, dancing, swimming, meditation, and hiking – all in the company of more than 300 people from a wide range of backgrounds.
+The NHC’s flagship program, the week-long Summer Institute, August 6-12 in Rindge, New Hampshire, is a unique opportunity for serious study, moving prayer, spirited conversation, late-night jam sessions, singing, dancing, swimming, meditation, and hiking – all in the company of more than 300 people from a wide range of backgrounds.
 Each year, participants leave the Institute reinvigorated and excited to return to their home communities to share new ideas, skills, and experiences.

 At the Summer Institute, every teacher is also a student and every student is a teacher.
 People who are usually called “rabbi” or “professor” throughout the year go by their first names here.
 And people who rarely take active leadership roles in their communities discover that they, too, can teach and contribute to the community.

 One of the NHC Summer Institute’s greatest strengths is the diversity of its participants.
 We are musicians, doctors, students, furniture makers, retirees, Jewish professionals, homemakers, teachers, activists, and just about everything else.
-At the 2008 Summer Institute, the youngest participant was a newborn, and our oldest was over 80, with many participants from all age groups in between.
-The NHC Summer Institute includes Jews from birth, Jews by choice, people committed to both traditional and non-traditional Jewish practice, non-Jews, and people exploring Judaism.
-NHC Summer Institute participants have a variety of identities including LGBTQ and straight; people of color, Sephardi, Mizrachi, and Ashkenazi; urban, rural, and suburban; Conservative, Orthodox, Reconstructionist, Reform, Renewal, secular, and Jewish without labels.
+At the 2011 Summer Institute, the youngest participant was a newborn, and our oldest was over 80, with many participants from all age groups in between.
+The NHC Summer Institute includes Jews from birth, Jews by choice, people committed to various forms of traditional and non-traditional Jewish practice, non-Jews, and people exploring Judaism.
+NHC Summer Institute participants hold a variety of identities including LGBTQ and straight; people of color, Sephardi, Mizrachi and Ashkenazi; urban, rural, and suburban; Conservative, Orthodox, Reconstructionist, Reform, Renewal, secular, and Jewish without labels.
 NHC Summer Institute participants also have a variety of Jewish learning backgrounds, from those with no formal Jewish education to those with Ph.D.s in Talmud.
 The dynamic process of exploring together what Judaism and Jewishness means in our lives is a highlight of the Summer Institute.

 Franklin Pierce University